 For my little planting area, I decided to create a mass of grasses with pops of color on either side.
 Then, I am creating a natural swath of native warm season grass that I hope will eventually naturalize and spread a bit through out the area.

-Looking to really keep those plants alive?
-You might be interested in my Keep Plants Alive checklist and my upcoming Plant Care ebook.
+Looking to really keep those plants alive and doing well?
+You might be interested in my Keep Plants Alive checklist and my Indoor Houseplant Care ebook.